learnbyexample/cli-computing/cli_computing.md

 # Multipurpose Text Processing Tools

 Many CLI text processing tools have been in existence for about half a century.
-And newer tools are being written to solve ever expanding text processing problems.
+And newer tools are being written to solve the ever expanding text processing problems.
 Just knowing that a particular tool exists or searching for a tool before attempting to write your own solution can be a time saver.
-Also, popular tools are likely to be optimized for speed, hardened against bugs from wide usage, discussed on forums, and so on.
+Also, popular tools are likely to be optimized for speed, hardened against bugs due to wide usage, discussed on forums, and so on.

 `grep` was already covered in the [Searching Files and Filenames](#searching-files-and-filenames) chapter.
 In addition, `sed`, `awk` and `perl` are essential tools to solve a wide variety of text processing problems from the command line.
-In this chapter, you'll learn field processing, use regular expressions for search and replace requirements, perform operations based on multiple lines and files, etc.
+In this chapter you'll learn field processing, use regular expressions for search and replace requirements, perform operations based on multiple lines and files, etc.

 >![info](./images/info.svg) The examples presented in this chapter only cover some of the functionalities.
 I've written separate books to cover these tools with more detailed explanations, examples and exercises.
 See [https://learnbyexample.github.io/books/](https://learnbyexample.github.io/books/) for links to these books.